Campus Life at IIM Bangalore- Prashant Vadnere discusses how the environment is conducive to learning

 Prashant: I don't exactly know the student-faculty ratio but it is 1 faculty for 11-12 students (https://www.google.com/amp/s/m.economictimes.com/industry/services/education/iims-may-need-a-lesson-in-managing-faculty-crunch/amp_articleshow/64641869.cms).

 Infrastructure in the campus is par with the world-class institute.
 The library is full of books, journals, research papers, publications, etc. We have Bloomberg lab, Behavioral lab on the campus.
 Classes have projectors and a good quality sound system.
 The structure of classes is such that each student is visible to the professor.
 Class recordings can be done on-demand basis.
 The walkways and structures of buildings are suitable for differently abled candidates.
 Professors from each area are well qualified and have done extensive research in their respective areas.

-Careers 360: How is the hostel facility?
+Careers 360: How is the IIM Bangalore hostel room facility?
 What are some of the popular hangouts close to the campus?

 Prashant: Hostels have single occupancy rooms.
 Each room is equipped with a bed and mattress, a table, a chair, a whiteboard with a clipboard, an almirah, tube lights, fans and shelves to keep books.
 Bathrooms are common with a washing machine facility.
 There are 2 kinds of blocks.
 Old blocks and new blocks.
 Old blocks don't have a balcony attached to the room.
 Also, the old block rooms are smaller in size.
 But the true hostel feels come in old hostel blocks.

 Our campus itself is so beautiful that we don't feel like hanging out outside.
 We spend most of the time inside the campus only.
 Nevertheless, we have 2 malls within a radius of 3 kilometers.
 We go there for movies or shopping.
 We also have many good restaurants in nearby JP Nagar and Koramangala area.